STealthy-and-haSTy/SnAPI/README.md

 http://www.sublimetext.com/docs/3/api_reference.html and are Copyright ©
 Sublime HQ Pty Ltd.

-All other content in this package are licensed under the MIT License.
+All other content in this package are licensed under the MIT License:

 Copyright 2017 Terence Martin